How to Measure Student Achievement: Metrics, Methods & Tools

 Monitor which students are active participants in discussion groups and which don’t participate.
 Sometimes, students who do not participate in such online forums are not always the ones having lack of knowledge but they might also be the ones who avoid social activities or interactions.

-Group Projects and Peer-Based Feedbacks
+Group Projects and Peer-Based Feedback

 Just like group activities or exercises, group or collaborative projects are also a smart technique to evaluate students’ attitude, knowledge, and understanding of the subject, perceptions, and others.